dufourc1/Bayesian_computation/README.md

 ### optimization

-  Implementation of the optimization routine seen in the course:
+  Implementation of the optimization routine seen in the course, specialized to treat the problem of maximizing the posterior of a model by minimizing the negative log posterior of the same model

     vanilla_gd